tchughesiv/cf-mini/README.md

      Data Space Available: 30 GB
      Udev Sync Supported: true

   Your container might be able to start with the defaults, but won't last long... if it runs at all.
 At the very least, change to devicemapper w/o udev or base size changes (full storage might bite you fast though).
-I intend to put a document together for building a Docker server like stated above.
-Check back soon if you need help.

 # dns: